Ramadan and its Protocol

 - Smokers, pan eaters (پان), naswar (نسوار) users, or people with any bad addictions, should keep this in mind that observing fast in Ramdhan is mandatory for all adult men and women and there is no lame excuse is acceptable to quit this so, better to start working on your stamina previously, try to manage your anger (bad habits are not easy to quit, these habits build anxiety and aggression in one’s nature) and focus on your health.

 - Breastfeeding mothers / pregnant women, you can manage to fast wisely but, before this, you have to supervise your schedule, review your diet pattern, add the most nutritious meal in your diet, improve your water intake and work on your stamina.

 Pregnant Women and Fasting

-It is proposed that women may not fast during their first and third trimester of pregnancy.
-However, in between, they can manage fast fearlessly.
-According to the Islamic point of view, pregnant women are permitted to quit fasting during Ramadan, if she fears that it could harm her or her baby health.
+It is proposed that women may not fast during their first and third trimesters of pregnancy.
+However, in between, they can manage fast and fearlessly.
+According to the Islamic point of view, pregnant women are permitted to quit fasting during Ramadan, if she fears that it could harm them or their baby’s health.
 But, she has to make up for the missing fasts later when she is stable.

 Breastfeeding Mothers and Fasting

 In old times, women were healthy, hard workers, and more anxious about their diet.
 Now women do diet and maximum are malnutrition and unstable physically.
 Some other ailments may arise; either Ramdhan is in hot weather or some particular issues.
 So, to address this issue, numerous “fatwas” have been given to facilitate women in making wise decisions for themselves about fasting.

 It’s wise to manage your diet, and routine, investigate your health, stamina, and your baby’s need and get prepared for Fasting.